How Norwegian electricity gets into the German power grid | DW | 26.05.2021

 The direct link between Denmark and the Netherlands also aims to relieve the northern German power grid.
 In the future, offshore wind farms in the North Sea can be hooked up to the COBRAcable.

 This would also be an incentive for building new offshore wind farms.
-German companies RWE and BASF have only recently announced plans to build one of the world's largest wind farms in the North Sea.
-It's to become operational in 2030.
+The German companies RWE and BASF have only recently announced plans to build one of the world's largest wind farms in the North Sea.
+It is to become operational in 2030.
 The project is expected to cost €4 billion ($4.9 billion).

 This article was adapted from German.